swedenconnect/technical-framework/ELN-0612 - BankID Profile for the Swedish eID Framework.md

 ### 1.3.
 BankID Methods and Applications

-There are three flavours of BankID:
+There are three types of BankID:

 * Mobile BankID - End users use the "BankID app" on their mobile devices to authenticate or perform a signature.
 In these cases the user certificate is stored in the app and protected by a personal code.
 * BankID on file - End users use the desktop program "BankID Security Application" to authenticate or perform a signature.
-The user certificate is stored in a file on the computer and is protected by the user password.
+The user certificate is stored in a file on the computer and is protected by a user password.
 * BankID on card - End users make use of the same desktop program as described above, but the certificate is placed on a smart card.
 The user private key is unlocked using the PIN-pad on the smart card reader.

 The three above methods are all "BankID", but historically, relying parties have made a difference between "Mobile BankID" and "BankID" (the original desktop version).